rfxdev/ai-decision-framework/README.md

 - **Privacy and compliance** - Evaluating personal data handling and regulatory implications
 - **Operational readiness** - Your organisation's ability to build and maintain necessary safeguards

 The assessment typically takes 10-15 minutes and provides immediate, actionable results.
-No prior AI expertise required—the framework guides you through everything you need to know.
+No prior AI expertise required - the framework guides you through everything you need to know.

 [Link to assessment when deployed]

 ## Documentation

 ### For Content Authors
-- **[Assessment Content Guide](assessment-content-guide.md)** - Detailed guidance on creating high-quality questions, options, and feedback content that provides clear, actionable guidance to users.
+- **[Assessment Content Guide](assessment-content-guide.md)** - Detailed guidance on creating high-quality sections, questions, options, and feedback content that provides clear, actionable guidance to users.

 ### For Developers
 - **[Technical Architecture](technical-architecture.md)** - Complete implementation details, component structure, data flow, and development guidelines for extending and maintaining the framework.